 Wilder got the idea from a throwaway character in "Brief Encounter" — the friend who lent his flat to Trevor Howard and Celia Johnson for their tryst.
 By pondering who that guy was and cynically transplanting him into the business world where his generosity could easily go to greed, he created a neat little amorality tale that paid Oscar dividends — for 1960's Best Picture/Best Direction/Best Original Screenplay.

+Eight years later, a Broadway-musical remake came wrapped in a bright, bouncy 16-song score from Burt Bacharach and Hal David.
+All are reprised in the current revival, and two more of their Greatest Hits are tossed in for good measure, both written for Dionne Warwick — "I Say a Little Prayer" in 1967 and "A House Is Not a Home" in 1964.
+The latter also served as the title tune for a movie in which Shelley Winters played Polly Adler, the notorious bordello madam.
 Plainly more Pollyanna than Polly Adler, Kristin Chenoweth plummets some new depths with these tunes — a relentless burst of sunshine surrendering to shadows — as Fran Kubelik, our morally compromised heroine who shares the bed of our hapless hero — albeit, with his married boss, J.D.
-Sheldrake (Tony Goldwyn).
+Sheldrake ( Tony Goldwyn).
 Bummer!
 Can these two get to a happy ending from here?

 "There's a dark side there," Chenoweth conceded at the ritzy Plaza party that followed the opening-night performance.
 "People want to say it doesn't go with Kristin, but there is one.
 Fran is a real person with a real problem.
 She's got an issue.
 I understand that.
 I wanted to really challenge myself and play something different.
 If I just keep giving you guys all the same old stuff, I never get better."